Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 5 Mei 2025 23.34.31 UTC
+- WIB: Selasa, 6 Mei 2025 00.25.45 UTC
-- WITA: Selasa, 6 Mei 2025 00.34.31 UTC
+- WITA: Selasa, 6 Mei 2025 01.25.45 UTC
-- WIT: Selasa, 6 Mei 2025 01.34.31 UTC
+- WIT: Selasa, 6 Mei 2025 02.25.45 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

 Kategori: success